-- Cost: The total amount that you spend with AdWords.
+- Cost: The total amount that you spend with Google Ads.

 - Conversion: The action that your advertising results in, such as a phone call, lead or sale.
 This is usually a good metric to use to measure the success of your advertising.

 Disclaimer: While we may not respond personally to your email, we will investigate your comments and, if necessary, take the appropriate action.
-If you have a question about your AdWords account and need help, please visit the Help Centre at http://support.google.com/adwords/.
+If you have a question about your Google Ads account and need help, please visit the Help Centre at https://support.google.com/google-ads/.

 For updated version of this disclosure, please click here